cgcorbin/Public-Code/ifsm/README.txt

 fsm.currentState.ChangeState("sub state key")

-Depending on how deep you want to build your state engines (they can get unruley past a certain point) you could have a line like this: fsm.currentState.currentState.currentState.currentState.ChangeState("sub state key")
+Depending on how deep you want to build your state tree (they can get unruley past a certain point) you could have a line like this: fsm.currentState.currentState.currentState.currentState.ChangeState("sub state key")

-For situations like that I recommend instantiating another iFSM reference and using it like this: iFSM wayDeepState = fsm.currentState.currentState.currentState.currentState.ChangeState
+For situations like that I recommend creating another iFSM reference and using it like this: iFSM wayDeepState = fsm.currentState.currentState.currentState.currentState

 ***************************************
 Issues and Concerns: